duanH3/Upload-video-files-with-node.js/README.md

 #### Usage
 Can upload single or multiple videos.
-Any other files besides video will be rejected
+Any other files that are not video will be rejected

 #### Packages used
     "express": "^4.17.1",